Nine suffer life-threatening injuries as terror police probe train stabbing

 Officers wearing forensic suits, with a police dog, could be seen on the platform.

-The attack is understood to have started shortly after the LNER train left Peterborough station.
+The attack is understood to have started shortly after the London North Eastern Railway (LNER) train left Peterborough station.

 Chief Superintendent Chris Casey said: “This is a shocking incident and first and foremost my thoughts are with those who have been injured this evening and their families.